AlanoudBinSalamah/amex-w05d02-buddy-strings/README.md

-Buddy Strings!
+#Buddy Strings!

 Today we're solving an algo from interview questions!
-What's a technical interview?
+We'll be practicing our verbal logic by working in pairs for this.

 ## Interview Question:
 Create a function that when given two strings that arelowercase letters, returns true if and only if we can swap two letters in A so that the result equals B.